Skip to main content ↓

 There are a million different ways to make a sale, but all of them fall into one of three categories: Sales you hunt, sales you farm, or sales you trap.

-The key to success in sales is to figure out which strategy fits your reps best; and then find ways to put them in positions to succeed.
+The key to success in is to figure out which sales strategy fits your reps best; and then find ways to put them in positions to succeed.
 So that’s what we’re going to talk about in this article!
 Keep reading to learn about Hunter vs Farmer vs Trapper sales personas and how you can get the people who fall into these three categories to work together.

 What is a hunter sales persona?